 Read on to hear from our panel of experts:

-Jenny Packwood, Head of Brand Engagement at KFC UK & Ireland
+Jenny Packwood, Director, Responsibility and Brand Engagement at KFC UK & Ireland

 Jo McClintock, Brand Director at Moonpig